zaidmukaddam/securityMobileApp/README.md

 6. `Alice` decrypt the message using her **private key**.
 7. `Alice` verify `Bob`'s signature using his **public key**.

-##### Problems we had :warning: :
+##### Problems I had :warning: :

-Life is not always a bed of roses, we learned it the hard way that RSA actually has a maximum size of message to encrypt.
+Life is not always a bed of roses, I learned it the hard way that RSA actually has a maximum size of message to encrypt.

-To calculate it we can use this table:
+To calculate it I can use this table:

 | Hash    | OVERHEAD | RSA 1024 | RSA 2048 | RSA 3072 | RSA 4096 |
 | ------- | -------- | -------- | -------- | -------- | -------- |